 How to make this burrata Caprese salad:

-Slice the tomatoes into wedges and place in your bowl.
+- Slice the tomatoes into halves, slices or wedges (depending on the kind of tomato you’re using and personal preference) and place them in your bowl.

 - 1/2 avocado, cut in thin slices or cubes

 - handful basil leaves